 Our primary use of cash is to fund operating expenses, primarily related to our research and development activities.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our outstanding accounts payable, accrued expenses and prepaid expenses.

 We have incurred significant operating expenses since our inception, and we expect to continue to incur significant and increasing expenses and operating losses for the foreseeable future.
-In the future, we will require additional capital to meet operational needs and capital requirements for clinical trials, other research and development expenditures, and business development activities.

 Our future funding requirements will depend on many factors, including: